 The reports provide a thorough technical appraisal of the building’s current state which is unsafe for future use.

-Key findings have identified significant safety, compliance, and structural issues in the building, which was originally constructed in 1949 and has been altered over the decades through numerous extensions.
+Key findings have identified significant safety, compliance, and structural issues in the building.

 These issues include: